2021 NHL Stanley Cup predictions, best bets and futures odds: Avalanche's time has finally come

 There aren’t many star names on this roster but Trotz has fostered an excellent collective mentality that has taken them to the brink of the Stanley Cup finals the last two years.
 An elite defense, in front of two quality goaltenders, makes the Islanders a tough proposition in a playoff series.
 The offense looks solid and if they can improve their powerplay performance then this team can take the next step.

-NHL Western Conference winner: Colorado Avalanche (+550)
+NHL Stanley Cup best bet from Western Conference: Colorado Avalanche (+550)

 Nathan MacKinnon is entering his ninth NHL season and in his words yet to win anything.
 How one of the best players in the league on one of the deepest and most exciting teams hasn’t achieved more is a mystery but MacKinnon’s wait for success could come to an end this year.